-The Company maintains a stock incentive plan which permits the granting of incentive stock options or nonqualified stock options, stock appreciation rights, restricted stock awards, restricted stock unit awards, performance awards and other stock-based awards.
-The equity-based awards will vest over a four-year period for all employees and will vest over a three-year period for the Company's non-employee, independent directors.
+The Company maintains a stock incentive plan, which permits the granting of incentive stock options or nonqualified stock options, stock appreciation rights, restricted stock awards, restricted stock unit awards, performance awards, and other stock-based awards.
+The equity-based awards will vest over a four-year period for all employees.
+The initial equity-based awards granted to the Company's non-employee, independent directors upon appointment to the board of directors will vest over a three-year period and the annual equity-based awards granted to the Company's non-employee, independent directors granted thereafter will cliff vest after one year from the date of grant.